2020 Current Recipient

 - Certificate to be awarded at the NASPA Annual Conference.

 - Complimentary NASPA Annual Conference registration.

-- Monetary award for future research.
+- Monetary award for future research from the NASPA Foundation.

 - Presentation of dissertation research in a workshop at the NASPA Conference; and